Steffi Lewis Online

 Many people start blogging with the intention of driving traffic to their website or increasing overall brand awareness.

 It is a sad thing to see a business blog that hasn't been updated for months and months.
 You can almost see the cobwebs in the corner of the page and the odd tumbleweed rolls across the screen.

 in the twilight!"

-So to help you on your way, here are 16 top tips to boost your business blogging and keep management happy.
-I've been doing just this since 2011 so I must be doing something right:
+So to help you on your way, here are 16 top tips to boost your business blogging and keep the boss happy.
+I've been doing just this since I started blogging for both myself and my clients way back in 2011.
+I've published over 5,000 blog posts now, so I must be doing something right:

-- Realise that any form of blogging is a 'slow-burn' and it takes time to move your pages up the rankings and sometimes even get indexed in the first place.
+- Realise that blogging is a 'slow-burn' and it takes time to move your pages up the rankings and sometimes even get indexed in the first place.
 Google is a great machine for spewing out links, but it's often difficult to get recognised.